rawitat/gtypist_lessons/programming_quotes.typ

- :GENERAL_2   "General Wisdoms #2       Continuation of the above" :GENERAL_3   "General Wisdoms #3       Yet another continuation from above" :SW_ENG      "Software Engineering     Some thoughts on Software Dev/Eng" :LISP        "Lisp                     Lisp and dialects" :LISP_2      "Lisp #2                  Lisp and dialects, continued" :C_CPP       "C, C++, Objective-C      C and its family (C++, Obj-C)"
+ :GENERAL_2   "General Wisdoms #2       Continuation of the above" :GENERAL_3   "General Wisdoms #3       Yet another continuation from above" :SW_ENG      "Software Engineering     Some thoughts on Software Dev/Eng" :SW_ENG_2    "Software Engineering #2  Continuation of the above" :LISP        "Lisp                     Lisp and dialects" :LISP_2      "Lisp #2                  Lisp and dialects, continued" :C_CPP       "C, C++, Objective-C      C and its family (C++, Obj-C)"